Have you thought about joining the CaPPP Committee?

 I am an Integrative Psychotherapist trained at the Metanoia Institute since 2017.
 I am a member of both the BACP and UKCP.
 My private practice is in Bristol and Weston-Super-Mare.
 I am currently training as a supervisor (to complete end 2022).
 I have a background in health research, working for the NHS and Universities.
 I enjoy working with other professionals, which is why I have become a member of the CaPPP committee.

 What is the commitment?

-Being on the CAPPP committee was a great opportunity.
+Being on the CaPPP committee was a great opportunity.
 I was new to the area and the committee was welcoming and supportive, it allowed me to build my practice and get to know colleagues and new friends quickly and effortlessly.
-It gives me a chance to contribute to the community of counsellors and therapists, learn new skills and participate in organizing events I would want to go to anyway!
+It gave me a chance to contribute to the community of counsellors and therapists, learn new skills and participate in organising events I would want to go to anyway!